Sign in

 Cape Schanck Boardwalk

-If you’re short on time, head to this boardwalk for spectacular views at all times of the day.
+If you’re short on time but still want to enjoy a walk in the Mornington Peninsula, head to this boardwalk for spectacular views at all times of the day.
 It’ll take you little more than half an hour to complete (though be prepared for lots of stairs) as you descend cliffs onto the rocky beaches below.
 Endlessly breathtaking views of the coast line, lighthouse and natural vegetation accompany every step.

 Distance: 1.5 kilometres